-The time there is short, as the bulk of the service work will be in the most biologically diverse spot on the planet, the Bolivian Amazon.
+After landing in La Paz, SStS students will take a short flight to Rurrenabaque, a small town that serves as a gateway into Bolivian Amazon region.
 In this region, the rivers are the highways, and the indigenous communities lay scattered along its banks.
 The communities of the Rio Beni live a remote existence, with subsistence living conditions and minimal access to clean water.
 These local people (primarily Chimane, Mosetene, Tacana and Quechua Indians) historically have had little access to primary health care services.
 Our non-profit partner, the Rio Beni Health Foundation, provides these essential medical services to the people of the Rio Beni.
 The SStS project primarily focuses on supporting mobile clinics, participating in local trainings, and building filters for a clean water initiative.

 During the travel phase of each SStS course, students spend time reflecting about the learning that occurs through their immersion and service experiences.
 These posts capture the impact of our programs on individual students.
 Explore the posts below to learn about the SStS Bolivia program from the important viewpoint of our students.

 Students who attend a school that is a member of SStS’s Global Schools Coalition receive a tuition discount.
 To see the list of schools in the coalition, click HERE.
 The prices below are from 2021.
 2022 pricing is coming soon.

 Tuition (students from members of the Global Schools Coalition): $3370

 Tuition (students not from members of the Global Schools Coalition): $3570

 Airfare & Fees: $1610

 SStS is in search of curious, compassionate, globally-minded students.
 Thus, we will do all that we can financially to support students who require assistance.
 If you would like to be considered for a scholarship, please indicate this on the application.
 Financial assistance resources are limited.
 Scholarships tend to be less than 50% of tuition.

 Please note, tuition does not include airfare and immunizations.